PoisotLab/ms_straight_lines/manuscript.md

 +@fig:real_predict, which represents 90% of the empirical data we used to fit the model; therefore it matters little that models agree for large $S$, since there are virtually no such networks observed.

-![**Only the flexible link model makes realistic predictions for small communities.** Here we show the proportion of posterior predictions from each of our 4 models which fall outside ecologically realistic values.
+![**Only the flexible links model makes realistic predictions for small communities.** Here we show the proportion of posterior predictions from each of our 4 models which fall outside ecologically realistic values.
 The proportion of predictions in the correct range increases with species richness for the